-Mountain gorillas are an endangered species, with an estimated total population of about 650 individuals in bwindi impenetrable national park.
+Mountain gorillas are an endangered species, with an estimated total population of about 650 individuals in Bwindi Impenetrable National Park.
 There are no mountain gorillas in captivity.
-In the 1960s and 1970s, mountain gorillas were captured in order to begin a population of them in captive facilities.
-No baby gorillas survived in captivity and no mountain gorillas are known of that are currently in captivity.

-When you transfer to Bwindi for your amazing safari holiday trip you can involve in various safari activities and these include;
+When you transfer to Bwindi Impenetrable National Park for your amazing safari holiday trip you can involve in various safari activities and these include;

 Transfer to learn about the numerous traditions and customs of the local Batwa people that inhabit the neighboring villages as well as part of the forest to experience the best cultural encounters.
-The Batwa people are the initial inhabitants of the forest and were prominent hunter gatherers making them a very relevant people to adventure and discover while on holiday vacation safari at Uganda’s Bwindi Impenetrable National park.
-They will perform Music, Dance and Drama according to their culture and all travelers can happily join the activities an experience that is un forgettable to all.
+The Batwa people will perform Music, Dance and Drama according to their culture and all travelers can happily join the activities an experience that is un forgettable to all.

 There are numerous trails on which travelers can hike from one place to another in the forest of Bwindi National Park.
 You can take on the prominent hike trail in Bwindi from North to South of Bwindi Forest i.e the Nkuringo Trail which will take you some hours spending the overnight in a tent camp.
 You will wake up the next morning and continue on your hike towards the beautiful Lake Mutanda traversing a wooden dugout until you reach Kisoro Town.

-Other trails that can be taken in Bwindi include; those in Buhoma, Ruhija and Rushaga and along these hikes expect to spot numerous bird species as well as monkeys interacting with their natural habitat to the fullest.
 Some of these trails will enable you explore some of the villages close to the park as well as the local people.
-Explore the thick Bwindi Impenetrable Forest as you hike from one place to another to enjoy the best.
+Explore the thick Bwindi Impenetrable National Park as you hike from one place to another to enjoy the best.